asciamanna/asciamanna.github.io/_posts/2018-03-25-too-simple-to-test.md

 ## Benefits of Microtesting Simple Code

 Skilled TDD practitioners create isolated, object-level microtests.
 The resulting microtest suite contains many tiny tests that run extremely fast (60ms or less) and execute and test a very small path in the code.
-These tests are favored over larger and more complicated unit tests that lack isolation.
+These tests are favored over larger and more complicated tests that lack isolation.
 TAD unit testing often results in extraneous tests and tests that are difficult to understand.

 ### Error Localization